Hindus from India, US, UAE pray at 100-yr-old Maharaja Paramhans Ji mandir in Pakistan | Law-Order

 - Pakistan

-Over 200 Hindu pilgrims from India, the US and the Gulf prayed at the 100-year-old renovated Maharaja Paramhans Ji mandir in northwest Pakistan on Saturday, amid tight security deployment of 600 personnel.
+Over 200 Hindu pilgrims from India, the US and the Gulf region prayed at the 100-year-old renovated Maharaja Paramhans Ji mandir in northwest Pakistan on Saturday amidst tight security, one year after the temple was demolished by a mob belonging to a radical Islamist party.

-The mandir and 'samadhi' of Paramhans Ji in Teri village, Karak district of Khyber Pakhtunkhwa underwent extensive repair last year after it was demolished by an angry mob in 2020 drawing condemnation globally.
+The delegation of Hindus consisted of nearly 200 devotees from India, 15 from Dubai, the rest from the US and other Gulf states.

-The delegation of Hindus consisted of nearly 200 devotees from India, fifteen from Dubai, the rest were from the US and other Gulf states.
+The mandir and 'samadhi' of Paramhans Ji in Teri village, Karak district of Khyber Pakhtunkhwa underwent extensive repair last year after it was demolished by an angry mob in 2020, an incident that was condemned globally.

-The Indian yatris crossed over through the Wagah Border near Lahore, and were escorted to the temple by armed personnel, officials said.
+The Indian pilgrims crossed over through the Wagah Border near Lahore, and were escorted to the temple by armed personnel, officials said.

-The programme has been organised by the Pakistani Hindu Council in collaboration with Pakistan International Airlines.
+The programme has been organised by the Pakistani Hindu Council in collaboration with the national carrier Pakistan International Airlines.

 On the day, the funerary monument and Teri village at large was fortified with 600 men from the Rangers, Intelligence and Airport Security Force keeping guard, led by a Superintendent of Police rank officer.